 - Ending the exploitative use of zero hours contracts.

-The following measures will come into force on, or soon after, Royal Assent, expected before the end of 2025:
+The following measures came into force on Royal Assent, on 18 December 2025:

-- Repeal of most of the Trade Union Act 2016 (some provisions will be repealed via commencement order at a later date).
+- Repeal of most of the Trade Union Act 2016.

 - Repeal of the Strikes (Minimum Service Levels) Act 2023.